plotly/plotly.py-docs/python/treemaps.md

 ### Basic Treemap

 [Treemap charts](https://en.wikipedia.org/wiki/Treemapping) visualize hierarchical data using nested rectangles.
 Same as [Sunburst](https://plot.ly/python/sunburst-charts/) the hierarchy is defined by [labels](https://plot.ly/python/reference/#treemap-labels) and [parents]((https://plot.ly/python/reference/#treemap-parents)) attributes.
-Click on one sector to zoom in, which also displays a pathbar in the upper-left corner of your treemap, and to zoom out click on the path bar.
+Click on one sector to zoom in/out, which also displays a pathbar in the upper-left corner of your treemap.
+To zoom out you can use the path bar as well.

 ```python
 import plotly.graph_objects as go